plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-stacked-bar-chart.md

  - title: Create a Chart
    sub-steps:
-    - copy: "After adding your own data, choose your 'Chart Type' in the GRAPH section on the left-hand side and select 'Bar chart'."
+    - copy: "After adding your own data, go to GRAPH on the left-hand side, then "Create".
+Choose your 'Chart Type' and select 'Bar chart'."
       img: "![Choose chart main](../static/images/bar-graph/choose-chart-main.png)"
     - copy: "Click on GRAPH on the left-hand side to add your Y- axis and X-axis to your stacked bar chart.
-After selecting ‘Bar chart', you're then presented the y-axis and x-axis as shown in the figure below to create the plot."
+After selecting ‘Bar chart', you should then select the y and x values dropdown as shown in the figure below to create the plot."
       img: "![Adding x and y axis](../static/images/bar-graph/adding-x-and-y-axis.png)"
     - copy: "This will create a raw stacked chart, as seen below."
       img: "![Adding x and y axis](../static/images/bar-graph/raw-stacked-chart.png)"